-The Board has always welcomed attendance at the Company's general meetings.
-In line with the MCCG, a notice period of 28 days was given to shareholders for the Company's AGM held on 23 June 2021.
-In view of COVID-19 health concerns and to safeguard the wellbeing of Shareholders and also in line with the Guidance Note on the Conduct of General Meetings for Listed Issuers issued by the Securities Commission of Malaysia and Clause 15.4 of the Company Constitution, the Company conducted a fully virtual 32nd AGM which enabled shareholders' virtual participation and remote online voting at the fully virtual AGM.
+The Board has always welcomed attendance of the relevant qualified stakeholders at the Company's general meetings.
+In line with the MCCG, a notice period of 28 days was given to shareholders for the Company's AGM held on 15 June 2022.
+The Company conducted a virtual 33rd AGM which enabled shareholders' virtual participation and remote online voting at the virtual AGM.
 The shareholders could submit their questions prior to and in the course of the meeting for the Company to respond to at the virtual AGM.

 At the AGM and other general meetings, where relevant, the Company gathers views of, and answers questions from the shareholders on all issues relevant to the Group.
-It has always been the practice for the Chairman to provide ample time for the question-and-answer sessions at the general meetings, with all the questions posed by shareholders was made visible to all meeting participants during the fully virtual AGM and other general meeting and for shareholders to provide suggestions and comments for consideration by the Board and management.
+It has always been the practice for the Chairman to provide ample time for the question-and-answer sessions at the general meetings, with all the questions posed by shareholders was made visible to all meeting participants during the virtual AGM and other general meeting and for shareholders to provide suggestions and comments for consideration by the Board and management.